Research Study

 In this piece, we will focus on the view that Bitcoin is an aspirational store of value.
 We explore the inherent characteristics that position Bitcoin to fulfill this role in the future, consider whether it is being used in this way today, and discuss factors that may drive greater demand for such utility.

-Fidelity Digital Asset Services, LLC does not provide tax, legal, investment, or accounting advice.
-This material is not intended to provide, and should not be relied on for, tax, legal, investment or accounting advice.
+FDA, NA and FDA, LTD do not provide tax, legal, investment, or accounting advice.
+This material is not intended to provide, and should not be relied on, for tax, legal, or accounting advice.
 Tax laws and regulations are complex and subject to change.
-You should consult your own tax, legal, investment and accounting advisors before engaging in any transaction.
-Digital assets are speculative and highly volatile, can become illiquid at any time, and are for investors with a high risk tolerance.
-Investors in digital assets could lose the entire value of their investment.
+You should consult your own tax, legal, and accounting advisors before engaging in any transaction.

-© 2020 FMR LLC.
-All rights reserved.
-Fidelity Digital Assets and the Fidelity Digital Assets logo are service marks of FMR LLC.
+Fidelity Digital Assets and the Fidelity Digital Assets logo are registered service marks of FMR LLC.